thap2331/kubernetes_templates/exercises/ex-3-01-Pingpong-GKE/README.md

 - Copy directory ex-2-07 as ex-3-01-Pingpong-GKE

 ## Hint
+- See the services
+    - `kubectl get svc -n logtest`
 - Update app to retrieve `MESSAGE` variable from environment.
 - Add `envFrom` in spec of a container in your deployment.
 - (This is the way I did it): Create a `.env` file.
 - Add `kubectl` command to create a configmap after creating a cluster: `kubectl create configmap newconfig --from-env-file=.env --namespace=logtest`
 ## Tests
     - This http://localhost:8081/pingpong should show your `MESSAGE` environment variable.